 "ripe for conversion"?
 This branch of theory and research has much to give the

 missionary.
-It is an area opened up by Barnett's researches on innovation which made use
+It is an area opened up by Barnett's research on innovation which made use

 of some conversion data.

-which anthropology has made available in our day.
-These include: techniques for observing and
+methodology that cultural anthropology has made available in our day.
+These include techniques

-recording data, resources for study (including many fine surveys), documented material on the
+for observing and recording data, resources for study (including many fine surveys), documented

-meaning of change and behavior, classified knowledge of whole culture patterns, devices to aid
+material on the meaning of change and behavior, classified knowledge of whole culture patterns,

-the learning and exploration of foreign languages, and mechanical aids for communication, both
+devices to aid the learning and exploration of foreign languages, and mechanical aids for

 The anthropologist and missionary are not the same.
 The